ryanwilsond/belte/README.md

 Belte is under development and does not support all the features highlighted in [Principles.md](docs/Principles.md).

 Belte does not currently have a stable release, so expect bugs if you clone the master branch.
+For the latest changes, refer to the staging branch, however many more bugs will be present.

 ___